 Types of Birth Injuries

 Nerve damage is another common type of birth injury.
 When the nerves of the brachial plexus are damaged during birth it can cause Erb’s and other types of palsies.
 These result in paralysis, weakness, and loss of sensation in the arm.
 Nerve damage may also cause facial paralysis.
-Other complications of birth may be related to care immediately after, like untreated conditions.
 Jaundice, brain damage, persistent pulmonary hypertension of the newborn, and other conditions a child may be born with, if untreated, can cause lasting damage.

 How Negligence Causes Birth Injuries

 A birth injury lawsuit may be warranted if you believe that negligence or medical malpractice was a major or sole cause of your child’s injury or illness.
 For instance, if your labor was long and complicated and resulted in nerve damage in your baby as he finally emerged from the birth canal, your doctor may be blamed if she failed to recognize the potential for complications and did not perform a Cesarean section to avoid them.

 Active mistakes can also cause birth injuries.
 If a midwife uses forceps to grip your child’s head and squeezes too hard, for example, that force can cause a skull fracture or brain damage.
 Mistakes can be made after a child is born too.
 If your doctor fails to diagnose a condition and therefore does not treat it, your child may suffer.
 Hospitals have also been known to make mistakes with medications for newborns, and these mistakes can be damaging and even fatal.